 In sub-Saharan Africa, countries have made tremendous strides towards the elimination of pediatric AIDS, tackling complex challenges such as the availability of healthcare services for HIV-positive pregnant women and persistent stigma and discrimination to reduce the number of preventable infant HIV infections.
 Founded in 2001, mothers2mothers (m2m) works to eliminate mother-to-child transmission of HIV during pregnancy, childbirth and breastfeeding by providing education and support to local mothers living with HIV in sub-Saharan Africa.

 This year (2016) marks a decade of Johnson & Johnson partnership with mothers2mothers.
-The work over the past ten years has reached 1.3 million women in 9 countries with counseling and services.
+The work over the past 10 years has reached 1.3 million women in nine countries with counseling and services.

 The innovative and successful mothers2mothers Mentor Mother model is aimed at empowering HIV-positive women to serve as mentors and as resources to other HIV-positive women in their communities.
 Through its embedded community efforts that provide peer education and psychosocial support to HIV-positive pregnant women and new mothers, the Mentor Mothers program has proven effective in helping women access medical interventions that significantly reduce the risk of mother-to-child transmission of HIV, supporting them to lead healthy lives.

 In Uganda, m2m’s programs have contributed to large reductions in mother-to-child HIV transmission rates and provide a significant return on investment: US$11.40 is saved through averted HIV treatment with every US$1 spent on m2m’s Mentor Mother program.

 m2m also developed the Electronic Client Appointment Diary for m2m’s facility-based services in 2014.